Python SDK

 and blue b

-) that can be set to a different value in the range [0-255]
+), which can each be set to a different value in the range [0-255]

 .